 If you’re driving yourself around your Northern Ireland itinerary map, be sure to read up on road rules to avoid getting into any sticky situations.
 I have some helpful tips on how to drive in Ireland if it’s your first time.

-You’ll need a valid driver’s license that allows you to drive in the UK.
+You’ll need a valid driver’s license to drive in the UK.
 You should also note that cell phone use while driving is not permitted, and you’ll be driving on the left-hand side of the road.

 Some of the roads up here are pretty narrow, so make sure to take your time when going around the corner.
 As with most places in Ireland, livestock on the road is a real threat, so you don’t want to speed and hit any sheep!

 You should also note that Northern Ireland is actually part of the United Kingdom, not Ireland.
 That means that if you’ve been driving around Ireland paying in euros, you’ll now be paying in pounds.
-The conversion is different, so take a minute to make yourself familiar with what it is before you buy something.
+The conversion is different, so take a minute to familiarize yourself with it before you buy something.

 Northern Ireland Road Trip Map